Praying

 Should Pastors Be Paid?

-The present church’s violation of the Biblical model for the church has necessitated the prosperity gospel
+The present church’s violation of the Biblical model for the church has necessitated the prosperity gospel.

 The debate over whether pastors should be paid or not is a sensitive one.
 Some Christians believe that since the position of pastor is one of service, those who fill the role should not receive a salary.
 Others play up the role of the pastor in the church and maintain that those who fill this role should be properly compensated.